a-lurker/a-lurker.github.io/docs/profiling-code.md

 profile "on"       -- start profiling

 -- run whatever code you want here
--- we'll do this an example (openLuup only) local x, t = luup.variable_get ("openLuup", "Memory_Mb", 2, {0, os.time()})
+-- we'll do this as an example (openLuup only) local x, t = luup.variable_get ("openLuup", "Memory_Mb", 2, {0, os.time()})

 profile "off"      -- turn off profiling